saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-20-deco-decorated-functions.md

 0:00:10.631077
 </pre>

-We iterated a list and executed `check_ping()` for every host in the list.
+We iterated a list and executed `ping()` for every host in the list.
 It took us 10 seconds.
 If I expand the list to 200 hosts, it takes about 3 minutes and 30 seconds.

 Making it fast with deco